Best Lakes Near Salzburg

 Wallersee (exact location on Google Maps) is a small local hangout spot with pretty views, walking paths and inviting calm water for swimming in.
 I spent a sunny Sunday in June 2023 here with one of my best friends Ina for her birthday.

-Get here from Salzburg: you can get directly to Wallersee Bahnhof by train from Salzburg in about fifteen minutes, making this one of the easiest and closest lakes to access.
+Get here from Salzburg: you can get directly to Wallersee Bahnhof by train from Salzburg in about 15 minutes, making this one of the easiest and closest lakes to access.

 jana meerman wallersee salzburg austria-2